 You should refer to "Class I Directors" above for information about our Chief Executive Officer and President, Elisabet de los Pinos, Ph.D.
-Biographical information for our other executive officers, as of March 31, 2022, is set forth below.
+Biographical information for our other executive officers, as of March 31, 2024, is set forth below.

-Julie Feder has served as our Chief Financial Officer since August 2018.
-Prior to this role, Ms. Feder served as Chief Financial Officer at Verastem Oncology, or Verastem, from July 2017 to June 2018, where she was responsible for developing the company's strategic financial plan and overseeing a rapid financial and staff growth.
-Prior to joining Verastem, Ms. Feder served as the Chief Financial Officer at the Clinton Health Access Initiative, Inc., or CHAI, from September 2011 to July 2017.
+Julie B. Feder has served as our Chief Financial Officer since August 2018.
+Prior to this role, Ms. Feder served as chief financial officer at Verastem Oncology, or Verastem, from July 2017 to June 2018, where she was responsible for developing the company's strategic financial plan and overseeing a rapid financial and staff growth.
+Prior to joining Verastem, Ms. Feder served as the chief financial officer at the Clinton Health Access Initiative, Inc., or CHAI, from September 2011 to July 2017.
 At CHAI, Ms. Feder was responsible for managing a global team across multiple departments and developed the global finance strategy and internal audit, treasury and global payroll functions.
-Prior to joining CHAI, Ms. Feder spent three years at Genzyme Corporation, as Vice President of Internal Audit and later as Finance Integration Leader.
-In these roles, she managed the day-to-day operations of Genzyme's global internal audit function, while leading the Genzyme Global Finance integration following Sanofi's acquisition of Genzyme.

-Ms. Feder began her career at Deloitte & Touche LLP, where she was Senior Manager of Audit, Consulting and Enterprise Risk Services.
+Prior to joining CHAI, Ms. Feder spent three years at Genzyme Corporation, as vice president of Internal Audit and later as finance integration leader.
+In these roles, she managed the day-to-day operations of Genzyme Corporation.
+Ms. Feder began her career at Deloitte & Touche LLP, where she was senior manager of Audit, Consulting and Enterprise Risk Services.
 Ms. Feder holds a B.S. in Accounting from Yeshiva University's Sy Syms School of Business.